UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 I have learned a lot about Madgascar from working with John Mack, and am extremely grateful that he agreed to give up time at a tricky time to read and comment on the chapter, as well as for putting me in touch with Simon Peers, whose work on the photographs was extremely valuable as I tried to make sense of them.

-I learned an awful lot from Elizabeth Edwards about photographs and photography as a student, as well as from Amelia King, whose thesis on Baptist photography in Congo, whose thesis Elizabeth kingly agreed to examine.
+I learned an awful lot from Elizabeth Edwards about photographs and photography as a student, as well as from Amelia King, whose thesis was on Baptist missionary photography in Congo, which Elizabeth kingly agreed to examine.
 It was Amelia who made it clear just how important photographs of distant family members were in missionary homes, inspiring my engagement with the photograph featuring Sarah Stickney in this chapter.

 {% figure "fig-c19-1" %}